Implementation and performance analysis of efficient grid-free integral wall models in unstructured-grid LES solvers: Numerical aspects of wall-model implementation in unstructured LES solver

-The second problem with the cell-based gradient approach is that it would give accurate values for gradients only for a hex-dominant grid near the wall, like that seen in figure \ref{fig:surface_gradient}, where association between wall faces and first off-wall cells is unique based on minimum distance criteria.
+The second problem with the cell-based gradient approach is that it would give accurate values for gradients only for a hex-dominant grid near the wall, like that seen in figure \ref{fig:surface_gradient}, where association between wall faces and first off-wall cells is unique based on the minimum-distance criteria.
 However, for a grid with tetrahedral elements next to the wall, the mapping of variables from the wall-face to the cells would not be unique for the first layer of cells adjacent to the wall, resulting in inaccurate gradient computation.
 An illustrative example of this scenario is shown in figure \ref{fig:surface_gradient_prob}$(b)$ for a 2D grid with triangular elements.
-Here, the gradient in icv3 is erroneously calculated to be zero because all the neighboring cells of icv3 get values from the same face fa1 based on the minimum distance criteria.
-A quick fix for this problem is to use a spatial filter for the computed wall-gradients in the wall parallel plane, before feeding them back to the wall-faces.
+Here, the gradient in icv3 is erroneously calculated to be zero because all the neighboring cells of icv3 get values from the same face fa1 based on the minimum-distance criteria.
+A quick fix for this problem is to use a spatial filter for the computed wall-gradients in the wall-parallel plane, before feeding them back to the wall-faces.